sdc-china/IDA-doc/_posts/2018-02-01-tutorial-create-a-test-project-and-generate-test-cases.md

       ![][tutorial_case_items_form2]{:height="80%" width="80%"}

- 6. Click **Generate** button.You can see two test suites with related test cases are generated in the project dashboard.
+ 6. Click **Generate** button.
+You can see two test suites with related test cases are generated in the project dashboard.

       ![][tutorial_case_basic_info]{:height="80%" width="80%"}